Best Wacom Drawing Tablets

 The parallax and multi-touch technology of the display are also of high quality.
 The display surface is matte with a slight texture.
 Anti-glare works well enough and there’s anti-fingerprint coating.

-The Wacom Cintiq 16 (15.6 inch) or Cintiq 22 (21.5 inch) may not be the newest or most feature-rich, but it offers a balanced combination of features and prices.
+The newer 16-inch Wacom Cintiq 16 (2025) may not be the most feature-rich, but it offers a balanced combination of features and prices.

-They both include the Wacom Pro Pen 2.
-You’re getting Wacom’s second best pen ever on their lowest priced Cintiq ever.
+The item include the Wacom Pro Pen 3.
+You’re getting Wacom’s best pen ever on their lowest priced Cintiq ever.

 wacom cintiq pro 17 graphic pen display

-The newer modern Wacom Cintiq Pro Line is expensive, but that’s because it was made for high-end professionals.
+The newer 17.3-inch Wacom Cintiq Pro 17 is expensive, but that’s because it was made for high-end professionals.

-The highlight of the Cintiq Pro 17 (17.3 inch), Cintiq Pro 22 (21.5 inch) & Cintiq Pro 27 (27 inch) is its display, which boasts a stunning 4K HDR display with impeccable color accuracy that displays over 1 billion colors — far beyond what most illustrators.
+The highlight of the Cintiq Pro 17 is its stunning 4K HDR display, which boasts impeccable color accuracy and displays over 1 billion colors — far beyond what most illustrators.

 120Hz Refresh Rate near-zero screen latency, which Offers a smoother and more responsive drawing experience.
 Beyond that, the anti-glare etched glass feels wonderful to draw on.
 Laminted screen reduces or eliminates parallax.